yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter3-tolerating-outages.md

 ---

 {{< note title="YugaPlus - Weathering Storms in the Cloud" >}}
-It was one busy evening, when the YugaPlus team was alarmed about a service outage.
-The streaming platform was down and customers began complaining about the service disruption on social media.
-In a few minutes the team discovered that there was a major incident in a cloud region that hosted their YugabyteDB instance.
+One busy evening, the YugaPlus team was caught off-guard by a service outage.
+The streaming platform had gone down, and customers started voicing their frustrations on social media.
+Within minutes, the team pinpointed that there was a major incident in a cloud region that hosted their database instance.
 The YugabyteDB cluster was deployed across three availability zones of the region, but that was not enough this time.
 The whole region was down disrupting the availability of the database and entire streaming platform.

-Eventually, **four hours later** the cloud provider recovered the failed region and the YugaPlus streaming platform was live again.
+Eventually, **four hours later** the cloud provider restored the failed region and the YugaPlus streaming platform was live again.
 After this incident the YugaPlus team decided to migrate to a multi-region architecture that would help them to tolerate all sorts of possible outages in the future...
 {{< /note >}}

-In this chapter you'll learn:
+In this chapter, you'll learn:

-* How to configure and deploy a multi-region YugabyteDB cluster
+* How to set up and start a YugabyteDB cluster that spans multiple regions
-* How to use the YugabyteDB smart driver for automatic requests routing and in failover scenarios
+* How to work with the YugabyteDB smart driver for routing requests automatically and handling failovers

 **Prerequisites**

-You need to complete [chapter 2](../chapter2-scaling-with-yugabytedb) of the tutorial before proceeding with this one.
+You need to complete [chapter 2](../chapter2-scaling-with-yugabytedb) of the tutorial before proceeding to this one.

 {{< header Level="2" >}}Simulate an Outage{{< /header >}}

-As of now, your instance of YugaPlus movies recommendation service uses a 3-node YugabyteDB cluster.
-The cluster is configured with the [replication factor](https://docs.yugabyte.com/stable/architecture/docdb-replication/replication/#concepts) of 3 (RF=3) which allows you to loose one database node with no impact on data consistency and availability.
+Right now, your YugaPlus movie recommendation service runs on a 3-node YugabyteDB cluster.
+This setup, with a [replication factor](https://docs.yugabyte.com/stable/architecture/docdb-replication/replication/#concepts) of 3 (RF=3), means you can have one database node go down with no disruption to your application workload.

-Emulate an outage by killing the first database node (`yugabytedb-node1`):
+To see how this works, let's simulate an outage by stopping the first database node (`yugabytedb-node1`):

 1. Connect to `yugabytedb-node1` and get the total number of movies in the database: